RACE RULES FOR 2026 WHW RACE

 Prizegiving:

-The prizegiving will take place in the Nevis Centre in Fort William (same venue as the race finish) at 12 noon on Sunday 23 June.
+The prizegiving will take place in the Nevis Centre in Fort William (same venue as the race finish) at 12 noon on Sunday 22 June.
 Please try and attend – it is a great occasion where every finisher is presented with his or her hard earned goblet, and helps continue the great ‘family’ feel of the event.
 It is expected to last about an hour and a half.
-The Nevis Centre will serve breakfast from 10am.
 If you are unable to attend, please let a marshal at the finish know and we will arrange for you to take your goblet away with you.
 For those staying in Fort William, there will be the chance to meet up for drinks and some food on the Sunday evening.
 This is an informal gathering and all are welcome – it will take place from 7pm in The Great Glen, 104 High Street, Fort William.

 Withdrawal from the race:

-The entry procedure for the 2025 race will be similar to this year, with entries open throughout November 2024.
-The qualification criteria will be the same: entrants will be required to have completed an off-road ultra marathon of 65k or more in the period from 2020 to 2024.
+The entry procedure for the 2027 race will be similar to this year, with entries open throughout November 2026.
+Please note that for 2027 the entry requirement is changing.
+All entrants will be required to have completed a minimum of 95 miles (152Km) in no more than 2 off-road ultra marathons within the official time limits for those race, in the period from 1 January 2024 to the date the entry is submitted.